coopengo/coog-admin/doc/coog_admin_tuto.rst

 .. code-block:: bash

     ./coog reset
-    ./coog edit # can be used with batch.conf or coog.conf ./coog version # gives the repositories list and the last commits ./coog conf # displays workers configuration for app and batch ./coog env # displays environment variables for coog containers
+    ./coog version # gives the repositories list and the last commits ./coog conf # displays workers configuration for app and batch ./coog env # displays environment variables for coog containers